 Taking personalised cancer treatment to the next level is one of the main focuses of our research strategy.

 NIHR Biomedical Research Centre

-Together, The Royal Marsden and the ICR are the only National Institute of Health Research (NIHR) Biomedical Research Centre (BRC) dedicated solely to cancer.
+Together, The Royal Marsden and the ICR are the only National Institute for Health and Care Research (NIHR) Biomedical Research Centre (BRC) dedicated solely to cancer.
 The NIHR BRC facilitates the translation of scientific findings in genetic and molecular causes of cancer into improved treatment tested in national trials.

 Clinical unit research leads

 Professor David Cunningham is Director of Clinical Research.
 There are also clinical unit research leads, each responsible for ensuring that the quality and breadth of research within their unit fits with the strategy and seeks to develop research in areas of need.
 They are: